$395 Find Cheap Flights from Sydney to Istanbul

 • Sometimes you can find cheaper flights by booking routes operated by multiple airlines.
 For example, Thai Airways and Oman Airways partner on a route that stops at Bangkok Airport (BKK) and Muscat International Airport (MCT).
 This route is usually fully connected, so your checked luggage will be transferred to the next aircraft, but always double-check.

-Top 5 airlines serving from Sydney to Istanbul
+Reviews of the top 5 airlines flying from Sydney to Istanbul

 See real verified KAYAK customer reviews for airlines flying from Sydney to Istanbul.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.